Wednesday, 23 February 2022

 Sage Sankara said:~ Talk as much philosophy as you like, worship as many Gods as you please, observe ceremonies, and sing devotional hymns, but liberation will never come, even after a hundred aeons, without realizing the Oneness.

 Sage Sankara says: ~ What is accepted without a proper inquiry will not lead a person to the final goal.
-On the contrary, such acceptance will result only in evil, in something which is detrimental to our spiritual progress.
+On the contrary, such acceptance will result only in evil, in something detrimental to our spiritual progress.

-There is no need to study Advaita Vedanta or Buddhism to acquire Self-knowledge or Brahma Gnana or Atma Gnana.
+There is no need to study Advaita Vedanta or Buddhism to acquire Self-knowledge or Brahma Gnana, or Atma Gnana.

-All accumulated knowledge is of no use to realize the Advaitic truth beyond the form, time, and space.
+All accumulated knowledge is of no use to realize the Advaitic truth beyond form, time, and space.

-There is no need to study Advaita Vedanta to realize the Advaitic truth beyond form, time, and space.
-Advaita is not a theory or a philosophy.
-Advaita is the nature of the Soul, the innermost Self.
-There is no need for any theory or philosophy or scriptures to acquire Self-knowledge.
+Advaita is the nondual nature of the invisible Soul, the Self.
+There is no need for any theory or philosophy, or scriptures to acquire Self-knowledge.
 Only a perfect understanding of ‘what is what’ is needed.

-There is no need to buy books of Sage Sankara in order to acquire Self-knowledge.
-Perfect understanding of 'what is what' is needed.
-Nothing else is a need other than realizing the fact that, the form, time, and space are one in essence and that essence is the Soul, which is present in the form of consciousness in order to get the Advaitic Self-awareness.
+Nothing else is needed other than realizing that the form, time, and space are one in essence and that essence is the invisible Soul, which is present in the form of consciousness to get the Advaitic-awareness.

-Self-knowledge cannot be attained by the study of the scriptures and intellectual understanding or by bookish knowledge.
-Therefore, there is no use in studying the scriptures and other scriptures in order to acquire non-dual wisdom.
-That is why Buddha rejected the scriptures, and even Sage Sri, Sankara indicated that the ultimate truth lies beyond religion, the concept of God, and scriptures.
+That is why Buddha rejected the scriptures, and even Sage Sankara indicated that the ultimate truth lies beyond religion, the concept of God, and scriptures.

-Scriptures mastery, the force of religious merit--none of these lead to the realization of that Ultimate Truth or Brahman.
-The ultimate truth is revealed in the clear understanding and realization of ‘what is the truth? and ‘what is the untruth?
-When one realizes the untruth (universe) is created out of single stuff, Self-awareness rises in the midst of duality exposing the unreal nature of the form, time, and space.
+Scripture mastery, the force of religious merit--none of these lead to the realization of the ultimate truth or Brahman.
+The ultimate truth is revealed in the clear understanding and realization of ‘what is the truth and ‘what is the untruth.

-There is only one Reality to be known, the same for all seekers, but the ways to it, are hidden by the religion.
-Self-discovery is the only way, towards non-dual Absolute without any religious doctrines, which will help the seekers to unfold the mystery of the illusion in which we all are searching the truth of our true existence. : ~ Santthosh Kumaar
+Self-discovery is the only way towards the non-dual Absolute without any religious doctrines, which will help the seekers to unfold the mystery of the illusion in which we all are searching the truth of our true existence. : ~ Santthosh Kumaar

 All the happening within the illusion is bound to be an illusion.+

-From the standpoint of the Soul, the Self the world in which you exist is merely an illusion.
-Thus, all the happening within the illusion is bound to be an illusion.
+Thus, all the happenings within the illusion are bound to be an illusion.
 Until ignorance is there, the world in which you exist prevails as a reality.

 When ignorance vanishes through Advaitic wisdom then the world in which you exist which you think as reality becomes an illusion.

 Thus, whatever you have seen, known, believed, and experienced as a person within the waking experience is bound to be an illusion created out of consciousness.
-Thus, the Soul, which is present in the form of consciousness alone, is real and eternal.

-If one says this universe is real then: ~
+If one says this universe is real, then: ~

 Advaitin Sage and Maya:~

 The King of the Hoysalas was a dualist and was greatly incensed at the doctrine taught Advaitin Sage that everything here below is an illusion.
 He wanted to teach the exponent of this doctrine a lesson.
 So he invited the then Advaitin Sage to his palace.
 That Advaitin sage went there and stoutly maintained that everything in this world was an illusion.
 The king had arranged to let loose an infuriated elephant against, Advaitin sage.
-The beast rushed at Advaitin sage who took to a precipitate flight to save himself.
+The beast rushed at Advaitin sage, who took to a precipitate flight to save himself.

-'Oh, Venerable Sir,' shouted the king, 'why do you run so fast seeing that the elephant is only an illusion?'
+'Oh, Venerable Sir,' shouted the king, 'why do you run so fast, seeing that the elephant is only an illusion?'

 'Oh, king,' said Advaitin sage in the course of his flight, 'my running too is an illusion.
 Everything in this world is an illusion.’

-Similarly, the practical life within the practical world is merely an illusion.
-A Gnani is fully aware of ‘what is the truth’ and ‘what is untruth’.
 A Gnani e is fully aware of the fact that the experiences the happiness and suffering within the waking experience are merely an illusion because the waking experience itself is an illusion or Maya.

 The seeker has to discard the orthodox Advaitic prescription in order to discover pure Advaitic essence.+

 Advaita is not any type of teaching or philosophy.
 Advaita is the knowledge of your true existence.
-Advaita is the Soul, which is present in the form of consciousness.
+Advaita is the invisible Soul, which is present in the form of consciousness.
 Advaita is the ultimate reality, Brahman, or God in truth.

-That is why Sage Sankara said:~Talk as much philosophy as you like, worship as many Gods as you please, observe ceremonies and sing devotional hymns, but liberation will never come, even after a hundred aeons, without realizing the Oneness.
+That is why Sage Sankara said:~ Talk as much philosophy as you like, worship as many Gods as you please, observe ceremonies and sing devotional hymns, but liberation will never come, even after a hundred aeons, without realizing the Oneness.

-All these experiences as a father, son, Guru, and pupil the world in which they all exist were one and the same consciousness appearing differently.
-All these distinctions disappear when one realizes Self is not ‘I’ but the Soul. the Soul is the cause of this world in which we exist and it itself is uncaused.
+All these distinctions disappear when one realizes the Self is not ‘I’ but the Soul.
+The invisible Soul is the cause of this world in which we exist, and it, itself, is uncaused.

-Perfect understanding and realization of ‘what is what’ leads to Self-awareness.
-By holding on to theories, one remains in the realm of duality.
-One has to mentally go on dropping what is not the truth through deeper Self-search.
-Finally, when one becomes aware of the fact that, his ego, his body, and the world are one in essence then there is Self-awareness in the midst of duality.
+One has to mentally go on dropping what is not the truth through deeper self-search.
+Finally, when one becomes aware that his ego, his body, and the world are one in essence, then there is Self-awareness in the midst of duality.

 Sage Sankara says: ~ V.63 ~ "Without knowing and examining the external world, one can’t know Truth, as the idea that the external world exists, won't go.
 It can go only by an inquiry into the nature of the external world.

 In nondual Self-awareness, the ego is not considered as ego, even though the ego is present, the body is not considered as a body even though the body is present, the world which confronts him is not considered as the world even though the world is present, the duality ceases even though the duality is present, because of wisdom everything is considered as consciousness.
-Thus there is conscious oneness.
+Thus, there is conscious oneness.

-Only in ignorance, the world in which we exist is an illusion created out of the Soul, the Self.
+Only in ignorance, the world in which we exist is an illusion created out of the invisible Soul, the Self.

 The world is both real and unreal.
-It is real because it is a manifestation of consciousness, but is unreal, in the sense, that it is not absolute and eternal like consciousness itself.
+It is real because it is a manifestation of consciousness, but is unreal, in the sense that it is not absolute and eternal like consciousness itself.

 The look of an object will depend upon the medium through which the observer views it.
 In fact, our mental and intellectual conditions determine the world, observed and experienced.
-The commoner viewing the world will see differently from a Gnani viewing the same world.
+The commoner viewing the world will see it differently from a Gnani viewing the same world.
 Each one interprets the world that they see in terms of their existing knowledge.
-The commoner sees everything based on the ego, therefore, experiences the birth, life, death, and the world as a reality, whereas a Gnani sees everything as consciousness and he is fully aware of the fact that, there is no second thing that exists other than the Soul or consciousness.
-Thus, all the egocentric (religious) adulteration has to be bifurcated to realize the ultimate truth, which is beyond form, time, and space. : ~ Santthosh Kumaar
+The commoner sees everything based on the ego; therefore, experiences birth, life, death, and the world as a reality, whereas a Gnani sees everything as consciousness, and he is fully aware that there is no second thing that exists other than the invisible Soul or consciousness.

 Dalai Lama: - Mind is mysterious and has myriad appearances.
 It cannot be identified in the way external objects can.+

 Dalai Lama ~ “All living beings have experience of pleasure and pain, and we are among them.
 What makes human beings different is that we have powerful intelligence and a much greater ability to achieve happiness and avoid suffering.
 Real happiness and friendship come not from money or even knowledge, but from warm-heartedness.
-Once we recognize this we will be more inclined to cultivate it."
+Once we recognize this, we will be more inclined to cultivate it."

 Santthosh Kumaar: ~ “The pain and pleasure and the world are made of the single stuff.
 The single stuff is the Soul.
 The Soul is present in the form of consciousness.
 The Soul is the Self.
-Realizing the Soul as the Self-leads one to non-dualistic or Advaitic Self-awareness.
+Realizing the Soul as the Self leads one to non-dualistic or Advaitic Self-awareness.

 Thus, all the egocentric paths keep one in the grip of diversity (duality).
 Thus, the seeker has to drop all the accumulated knowledge and start fresh to realize the truth beyond form, time, and space.

 Santthosh Kumaar: ~ 1, The Soul or Atama is ever-present.
 The Soul is present in the form of consciousness.
-Without the Soul, the world, in which we exist ceases to exist.
+Without the Soul, the world in which we exist ceases to exist.
 The Soul is Self-evident.
 It is not established by extraneous proofs.
 It is not possible to deny the Soul because it is the very essence of the one who denies it.
 The Soul is the basis of all kinds of knowledge, presuppositions, and proofs.
 The Soul is everything.
-Thus, the Soul is the ultimate truth or Brahman or God in truth.
+Thus, the Soul is the ultimate truth or Brahman, or God in truth.

-People who believe in reincarnation and rebirth theories are unaware of the fact that their belief is based on the waking entity (ego), which is the false Self within the false experience.
-The waking entity itself is false Self within the false experience, it means the present experience of birth, life, death, and the world is a falsehood.
+People who believe in reincarnation and rebirth theories are unaware that their belief is based on the waking entity (ego), which is the false self within the false experience.

-Accepting rebirth and reincarnation theory as reality is accepting false Self (waking entity or ego) as real Self and false experience (waking) as reality.
-Self-realization is an impossibility if one accepts the present waking entity as real Self because the Self is neither the waking entity nor the Self is dream entity but the Self is formless Soul, which witnesses the coming and going of the three states without the physical apparatus.
+Self-realization is an impossibility if one accepts the present waking entity as the real Self because the Self is neither the waking entity nor the dream entity, but the Self is the invisible Soul, which witnesses the coming and going of the three states without the physical apparatus.

 It means the present experience of birth, life, death, and the world is an illusion.
-Thus, the reincarnation theory based on the false Self within the false experience is bound to be a falsehood.
+Thus, the reincarnation theory based on the false self within the false experience is bound to be a falsehood.

-This imagined theory based on the waking entity or ego is for those lower minds set who are incapable of grasping the ultimate truth or Brahman or God in truth.
+This imagined theory, based on the waking entity or ego, is for those lower minds set who are incapable of grasping the ultimate truth or Brahman, or God in truth.

-People who are caught up with the idea of reincarnation and rebirth theories are not qualified for Self-Knowledge or Brahma Gnana or Atma Gnana because they accepted duality as reality.
+People who are caught up with the idea of reincarnation and rebirth theories are not qualified for Self-knowledge or Brahma Gnana or Atma Gnana because they accepted duality as reality.

-Birth implies duality and the duality is falsehood from the ultimate standpoint.
+Birth implies duality, and the duality is falsehood from the ultimate standpoint.

 Dalai Lama: - “Mind is mysterious and has myriad appearances.
 It cannot be identified in the way external objects can.
 It has no shape, form, or color.
 This mere clear awareness is of the nature of experience and feeling.
 It is something like colored water—although the water is not of the same nature as the color, so long as they are mixed, the true color of the water is not obvious.
 Similarly, the mind does not have the nature of external objects such as physical form, and so forth.
-However, the mind is so habituated to following the five sensory consciousnesses that it becomes almost indistinguishable from the physical form, shape, color and so forth, that it experiences."
+However, the mind is so habituated to following the five sensory consciousnesses that it becomes almost indistinguishable from the physical form, shape, color, and so forth that it experiences."

 The ‘I’ is inborn ignorance; because of this inborn ignorance, the mind is born.
 Without ignorance, there is no mind.
 Without the mind, there is no universe.
 Without the universe, there is no waking or dream.
-Without waking or dream there is no duality.
+Without waking or dream, there is no duality.
 Without the duality, there is only the non-dual reality.

-Ignorance of the true 'Self' gives rise to the universe’, which appears as waking or dream.
+Ignorance of the true 'Self' gives rise to the universe, which appears as waking or dream.
 The waking or dream is full of form, shapes colors.

 The waking or dream is bound by form, time, and space.